-Being sensitive to the situation and problems of others promotes trust and a transparent relationship without arising any ambiguity.
+Being sensitive to the situation and problems of others promotes trust and a transparent relationship without any ambiguity arising.

-As a leader, you need to show empathy towards your team to help them connect with you on a more personal level.
+As a leader, you must show empathy towards your team to help them connect with you on a more personal level.

-Having one to one meetings regularly which deals with more than just work is one way of showing that you are concerned.
+Having one-to-one meetings regularly that deal with more than just work is one way of showing that you are concerned.

 3. Walk the Talk